 The read aloud template is designed to support teachers as they create opportunities to engage their students in meaningful book conversations, model the internal dialogue that happens while reading, deepen understanding and creativity, and foster a love of books and learning.

-The scientific method template was designed to give students the ability to show the process and results of their experiments in a powerful way through interweaving text, images, video, voice, and music.
+The scientific method template was designed to give students the ability to show the process and results of their experiments in a powerful way, using the video editor to interweave text, images, video, voice, and music.

 This template supports students in making their thinking visible.
 One example is by solving the word problem on a digital whiteboard.
 And then using the screencasting feature in WeVideo to show a student’s solution path.